the-turing-way/the-turing-way/book/website/project-design/code-styling.md

 Have you received analysis files from a collaborators, or downloaded them from online repository that you have never used before?
 Now imagine that these files are very hard to read, or there are lots of variables being passed to arcane functions, or worse, you can't find useful code as they are saved with meaningless file names such as `analysis_1final_FINAL.R`, or `onlyusethisoneforanalysis_onamonday2a.py`.

-If you have not - then you are one of those who have already learned from your previous experience!
+If you have not - then you are one of the lucky ones!
+But if you have experienced it then you might know how frustrating it is to work with those files.

-For everyone else, this chapter will highlight ways to avoid frustration of dealing with such challenges in personal projects.
+This chapter will highlight ways to avoid such challenges in your projects by introducing some principals of 'code hygiene', otherwise known as *linting*.

 ```{figure} ../figures/zen-of-python.png
 ---